Table of Contents

 - Do not take excessive doses of fat-soluble vitamins; they may accumulate in the liver and trigger adverse health conditions.
 These vitamins include Vitamin A, D, E, and K.

-Also Read – Vitamin E Face Packs- Say Goodbye To Aging, Acne Scar & Stretch Marks
+Also, Read – Vitamin E Face Packs- Say Goodbye To Aging, Acne Scars & Stretch Marks

 Possible Side effects

 Multivitamins mean multiple vitamins.
-Hence, a supplement may contain varying measures of various vitamins, and one may end up taking more than the required amount.
+Hence, a supplement may contain varying measures of various vitamins, and one may take more than the required amount.
 Possible side effects include

 - Excessive consumption of vitamin C may cause diarrhea, stomach cramps, and nausea.